cwmoore/mita/LINKS.md

 2. Markdown
     * [Markdown](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet) (how I made this page)
 2. Coding
     * Just starting?
 The rest of this page is not what you need.
-I'm still organizing my thoughts about where to go next with MITA.[1]
+I'm still organizing my thoughts about where to go next with MITA.[more]
     * [Coding Maxims](https://gist.github.com/lyoshenka/0a43205aa9a072b196ff87e2c689a8b9)
     * [The Pragmatic Programmer (book)(1999)](https://pragprog.com/book/tpp/the-pragmatic-programmer)
 3. Know Your Tools